lreis2415/CraterMining_AllLunar/Readme.txt

-0. Due to the restriction of data volume in Github, all data are shared with onedrive. https://1drv.ms/u/s!AupLwOv5hDZGkeorY5eyMOCfw4j8dg?e=SWYUYc (password: CraterMining)
+0. Due to the restriction of data volume in Github, all data/results are shared with onedrive.
+This repository only includes codes.
+Shared data url: https://1drv.ms/u/s!AupLwOv5hDZGkeorY5eyMOCfw4j8dg?e=SWYUYc (password: CraterMining)

 1. All relevant code and results (including intermediate results) are contained in this folder.